 - olive oil

-- Let the porcini mushrooms soak in some warm water for 15 minutes.
+Let the porcini mushrooms soak in warm water for about 15 minutes until rehydrated.

-- Peel and chop the garlic cloves.
-Pour some olive oil in a large saucepan and add the garlic and chopped onion.
+Pour some olive oil in a large saucepan.
+Then add the chopped garlic and onion.
 Season with a little pepper.

-- Place the pan over medium heat and stir.
+Place the pan over medium heat until hot.
 Cook the onion and garlic for 5 minutes until a little soft.
-Then pour in the crozets pasta.
+Then add the crozets pasta.

 - Give it a good stir and then add the white wine.

-- Bring the pasta to a light boil and let the white wine vaporize.
-Then little by little pour in splashes of the warm vegetable stock like you are making a risotto.
-Keep the pasta at a light boil.
+Bring the pasta to a light boil and let the white wine vaporize.
+Then little by little add splashes of warm vegetable stock like you're making a risotto.
 After 5 minutes add the soaked porcini mushrooms and its flavorful soaking liquid.

 - Let the liquid vaporize and keep adding warm stock.
 Check the tenderness of the crozets.
 Right before it is al dente, add the grated beaufort cheese.

-- Take the pan off the heat.
+- Thne take the pan off the heat.
 Stir well and let the cheese melt nicely for another 2 minutes until the pasta is tender.
 You should end up with a gooey cheese pasta.

 - Check the seasoning right before serving and add extra pepper or salt to taste if necessary.
-Spoon the crozotto onto deep plates and serve.
+Then scoop the crozotto onto deep plates and serve.